The EPO Online Services which can/must be accessed using a smart card are:

 If you have not received you PIN code, please contact us for assistance.

-You should contact us informing us of your smart card details and ask for your Admin PIN.
-You will be required to answer the security question which you initially provided when applying for a smart card.
+You should contact us with your smart card details and ask for your SO PIN.
+You will be required to answer the security question you provided when you first applied for your smart card.

 Each smart card contains a personal electronic key, which is equivalent to a "live" signature in the paper world.
 Only authorised representatives, i.e. professional representatives before the EPO and authorised employees whose names are entered in the official list maintained by the EPO, are entitled to use a smart card to sign their submissions.